PrismRL/prism/docs/source/making-a-roguelike/part9.rst

 ------------

 We've created a ``Game`` class to maintain some global game state and now pass our player to the next level.
-In the :doc:`next section <part10>`, we'll start working on an inventory system, along with a few items.
+In the :doc:`next section <part10>`, we'll go over drop tables and containers like chests, populating the dungeon with delicious meat and shiny trinkets!